apereo/cas/cas-server-documentation/installation/Configuring-Authentication-Components.md

 # Configuration

-The CAS authentication process is performed by several related components:
+The CAS authentication process is primarily controlled by an authentication manager, which orchestrates a collection of authentication handlers.

-## `PrincipalNameTransformer`
-Transforms the user id string that is typed into the login form into a tentative Principal Name to be validated by a specific type of Authentication Handler.

-## `AuthenticationManager`
-Entry point into authentication subsystem.
-It accepts one or more credentials and delegates authentication to configured `AuthenticationHandler` components.
-It collects the results of each attempt and determines effective security policy.

-## `AuthenticationHandler`
-Authenticates a single credential and reports one of three possible results: success, failure, not attempted.

-## `PrincipalResolver`
-Converts information in the authentication credential into a security principal that commonly contains additional metadata attributes (i.e. user details such as affiliations, group membership, email, display name).

-## `AuthenticationMetaDataPopulator`
-Strategy component for setting arbitrary metadata about a successful authentication event; these are commonly used to set protocol-specific data.

-Unless otherwise noted, the configuration for all authentication components is handled in `deployerConfigContext.xml`.

 ## Authentication Manager
-CAS ships with a single yet flexible authentication manager, `PolicyBasedAuthenticationManager`, that should be sufficient for most needs.
-It performs authentication according to the following contract.
+CAS ships with a single yet flexible authentication manager which performs authentication according to the following contract.

 For each given credential do the following: